-Join Terri Wagner for an in-depth discussion in this video Developing requirements, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Developing requirements, part of Project Management Foundations: Requirements.

 - Projects are defined using a set of many requirements.…These requirements will describe…what the new product or system must do…and define the features and behaviors it must have.…Project teams can save time by not reinventing the wheel…during the requirements development stage of their projects.…In order to do this a practical requirements process…must be defined and consistently used.…If you work in a process-focused organization…chances are you have a road map to project process maturity…already laid out for you,…and requirements development is…a part of your organizational model.…